PRe-Sustainability/pre-frontend-boilerplate/README.md

 - Redux Toolkit (RTK): A package that simplifies Redux setup and reduces boilerplate code.
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom user interfaces.
 - Vitest: A JavaScript testing framework (You can change "Vitest" to "Jest" if desired).
-- json-server: A simple JSON-based server for simulating RESTful APIs.

 ## Development and Testing